 As Profiling uses automated processing, it is sometimes connected with automated decision making.
 Not all proﬁling results in automated decision making, but it can do.

 If you are a Prospective Insured and Insured Person, we may use automated decision making to carry out a credit check on you.
 In an underwriting context, proﬁling is routinely carried out on your Personal Risk Information (as deﬁned in Appendix 1) to assess your individual risk (or the impact you might have on the cumulative risk of a group of Insured Persons) in order to calculate insurance premiums or to make a decision about whether to extend or renew cover.
 We may also apply Automated Decision Making to Telematics Data to make decisions about renewal quotes.

 If you are a Claimant, we may use Proﬁling or other forms of automated processing to assess the probability that your claim may be fraudulent or suspect in some way.

-Where Sensitive Personal Data is relevant to the Profiling, such as medical history for life insurance or past motoring convictions for motor insurance, your Sensitive Personal Data may also be used in the models.
+Where Sensitive Personal Data or criminal convictions is relevant to the Profiling, such as medical history for life insurance or past motoring convictions for motor insurance, your Sensitive Personal Data may also be used in the models.